Submarine (EP): Songs

-The EP's opening track, is a snippet of "Stuck in a Puzzle," the fifth track.
+The opening track is a snippet of "Stuck in a Puzzle," the fifth track.
 The intro is followed by "Hiding Tonight," which has a "Richard Hawley-esque tone," with a "totally unobtrusive" instrumentation, featuring a "quiet guitar," and "dry electric notes" that "echo around the periphery upon a invitingly fuzzy organ drone."
 With a "undramatic and unhurried" melody, and similar vocal delivery, that retains Turner's "characteristically wordy style."
 The lyrics make a reference to the traditional game coconut shy.
 Overall, the song has been described as "a gently meandering meditation on unrequited yearning," as well as, "quiet, serene."
 It was compared to Hawley's Coles Corner.

 In "Glass in the Park" Drowned In Sound noted the influence of Roy Orbison, Scott Walker, and Hawley.
 Instrumentally, it has a "swoon-worthy" melody and "seductive fretboard slides," featuring "maybe a harmony or two."
 Glass in the Park was one of the oldest songs in the EP, alongside "Hiding Tonight."
 Both were written before Ayoade approached Turner to do the soundtrack, he thought they wouldn't fit as part of his bands' sound, so he played them to Ayoade, who thought they would be a good choice for the film.
 Lyrically, it recounts "a lazy afternoon between two young lovers, whispering impossibly grand promises to each other."

-"It's Hard to Get Around the Wind" is a folk track that has been described as a "Dylanesque puzzler," and compared to Simon and Garfunkel.
+"It's Hard to Get Around the Wind" is a folk track that has been described as a "Dylanesque puzzler", and compared to Simon & Garfunkel.
 Turner's voice has a "humble charm," with the lyrics being "reproachful and flinty."
 Instrumentally it features Turner "finger-picking" on his acoustic guitar.
 "Stuck in the Puzzle" has "psych-pop flourishes."
 Described as the "most musically straightforward track, with a fuller sound."
 Instrumentally, it "broadens the sonic palette with drums, piano and a shimmer of strings."
 Lyrically it "carries itself like an early Lennon song," changing "post-Beatles angst" for "a late-night head-scratch about the state of things."
-The final track, "Piledriver Waltz", is a baroque pop song featuring an orchestral arrangement by Owen Pallet.
+The final track, "Piledriver Waltz", is a mid-tempo ballad that has been considered a baroque pop song, featuring an orchestral arrangement by Owen Pallet.
 The track has been said to be "the most musically complex" of the record, with "two time signatures, no less."
 Described as "woozily romantic" with "a mundane bent that avoids sentimentality," and the "finest and most direct song," despite, "the oddity of a change in signature for the gorgeous chorus," as well as, "the most reproachful."
-Like the first two tracks, Piledriver Waltz was not written specifically for the film.
+Like the first two tracks, "Piledriver Waltz" was not written specifically for the film.